Mikilo/unity-fault-in-our-stars/README.md

 Using *Preset* directly greatly eases the process when adding/removing/importing/exporting/dragging.
 Yes, just that.

+# Star
+A *Star* in the scene is represent by a colored sphere and its star radius.

+The sphere can be manipulated directly from the scene.

+Hold **Ctrl** to manipulate the gravity well radius.

 # Challenges & Obstacles
 I tried to use a maximum of modern/recent APIs.
 (Preset, SettingsProvider, Shortcut, ScriptableSingleton and a little bit of UIToolkit)